Home Northern Territory Darwin Visit Kakadu National Park in 3 days

 Some of the park’s most iconic animals include the river crocodile, kangaroo, wallaby, bandicoot, monitor lizard, gecko and snake.
 The park is also renowned for its rich bird life, with over 280 species of birds, representing about a third of all bird species found in Australia.
 Some of them are only native to the area.

-The park is also home to over 10,000 crocodiles, or one tenth of the Northern Territory’s crocodile population!
+The park is home to over 10,000 crocodiles, or one tenth of the Northern Territory’s crocodile population!
 Cahills Crossing and Yellow Water wetlands will be the best places to observe these impressive reptiles.

 Finally, you can also admire huge termite mounds, some of which are more than 6 meters high.
 You’ll find them along Maguk Road and more generally in the southern part of the park.